 Pharmaceuticals: Down from EUR40.02bn (USD52.8bn...

-Although reform of the Renewable Energy Sources Act (EEG) may slow the pace of renewables expansion so as to reduce the costs associated with the Energiewende (energy transition), we forecast Germany will continue to register rapid growth in renewable-based electricity generation.
-As such, Germany will...
+Although reform of the Renewable Energy Sources Act (EEG) may slow the pace of renewables expansion so as to reduce the costs associated with the Energiewende (energy transition), we emphasise that there is little to indicate any major change in...

 Germany Real Estate

 BMI View: Â Â Germany boasts one of the most developed and investor-friendly commercial real estate markets in the European Union, with a dynamic export sector and strong consumer environment supporting steady growth in rental rates in the post economic-downturn era.
 However, we see slowing GDP taking some of the momentum out of the market with rental rate growth likely to be moderate over the coming year.

 Germany's commercial real estate sector has retained something of a 'safe haven' status over recent years as a strong internal and external demand environment have supported continued growth in rental rates and investment flows.
 2013 saw Germany record its highest level of commercial real estate transactional activity since 2007, with investment flows directed primarily towards the office market.Â ...

 BMI View: Â Germany's renewables expansion, although hugely successful in terms of growth, has had major implications on the country's power sector - and wider economy.
 These include elevated electricity costs, grid instability, an erosion of economic competitiveness and a fall in wholesale electricity prices.